 Yes.
-One of the most serious effects of not treating depression during pregnancy is the increased risk for postpartum depression (PPD) (depression following childbirth).
+One of the most serious effects of not treating depression during pregnancy is the increased risk for postpartum depression (PPD).
+PPD is depression following childbirth.
 While the general population risk for PPD is approximately 5-15%, a number of studies have shown higher rates of PPD among women who were depressed during their pregnancy.
 Reports have suggested that PPD may interfere with a woman’s ability to take care of and bond with her baby.
 This may have a negative effect on the baby’s development and behavior.

 I think I am suffering from depression and I’m pregnant.
 What should I do?

+Call your doctor and make an appointment.
 It is very important to get help from a medical professional before the situation becomes harmful to you or your pregnancy.
-Contact your health care provider for appropriate care.
+Share your feelings with your partner/husband, close family/parents or friend to provide you support during this time.
 If you feel you may hurt yourself, your pregnancy, or someone else, seek emergency medical care at once.

 Can breastfeeding with depression be harmful to me or my baby?

 No. Breastfeeding improves health in both mom and the baby.
 Studies have found that women with depression during pregnancy tend to breastfeed their babies for a shorter time.
-This can lead to recurrence of depressive symptoms.
-If a woman is able to continue breastfeeding, is has been shown that her symptoms might actually be lessened and may even prevent postpartum depression.
-Supporting a woman through periods of difficulty in the early stages of nursing, can allow her to breastfeed for a longer time period which is better for both the woman and her child.
+This might lead to recurrence of depressive symptoms.
+If a woman is able to continue breastfeeding, it has been shown that her symptoms might actually be lessened and may even prevent postpartum depression.
+Find people who are supportive and can who can help you through periods of difficulty in the early stages of nursing.
+Be sure to discuss your breastfeeding questions with your healthcare provider.
+You can also contact a MotherToBaby specialist to discuss your treatment while breastfeeding.

 Please click here for references.